naver/fixture-monkey/content/en/docs/get-started/customizing objects.md

 You can specify the size of a certain collection (list, set, map) and set an element to a specific value using the set() function, and then get your instance by calling the sample() method.

-For more examples of how to select properties with expressions and set property values, you can check out the customizing page.
+For more examples of how to select properties with expressions and set property values, you can go to the [customizing section](../../customizing-objects/apis).